julianp950/moa-tech-test/README.md

 ### Backend
 The backend requires to be run using at least **[Java 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)**.

 For execution of the backend simply run `backend-0.0.1-SNAPSHOT.jar`.
 It is suggested to do so with the following terminal command for a verbose monitoring: `java -jar ./backend-0.0.1-SNAPSHOT.jar`.

+The backend service is expected to run at port 8080.